 except for extremely large projects like the by-pass (now the partially built Mack Hatcher

 parkway with the Northwest leg now under construction!).

 Franklin now has a wonderful mix of old and new.
 Old buildings in the downtown area and out

 in the countryside are mixed with new office buildings, new shopping, and new subdivision

 homes.
 Natives of Franklin and long time residents are mixed with newcomers.

 Franklin needs to thrive and grow responsibly.
-We need to ensure that services such as water,
+We need to ensure that services such as roads, water,

-sewer, and roads are adequate for the present residents and for those who will come later.
+and sewer, are adequate for the present residents and for those who will come later.
 Police

 and fire protection and solid waste pickup should continue to deliver a high level of service.
 The